aSetback/GoodBot/README.md

 ## Rules
 ```
 /addrules
-  Add a rule to be displayed later with a name of <Rules Name>.
+  Open a modal to add rules to be displayed later

 /showrules <Rules Name>
   Display a rule set